 CTA is continually working to promote policies to improve public education such as more funding for our public schools and smaller class sizes, as well as fighting back attacks on education and teachers.
-CTA has been battling the largest state budget cuts to public education.
+CTA has been and continues to battle massive state budget cuts to public education.
 At a time when big corporations and the wealthy few are rewriting the rules in their favor, lawsuits are being lodged against unions by those very entities, in an attempt to strip away our rights and silence our collective voice.

 A voluntary member contribution of $20 a year has been established to help fight attacks on public education and to create a CTA foundation to provide more scholarships to members and support teachers' ideas to improve public schools.
 The dues contribution is voluntary and flexible.
 Members are automatically enrolled in the default allocation of $10 to support CTA advocacy efforts and $10 to the Foundation for Teaching and Learning.

 CTA advocacy includes promoting policies to improve public education, such as additional funding for our public schools, smaller class sizes in all grades, and affordable college for all students.
 It also includes fighting back attacks on teachers and public schools, such as massive budget cuts, voucher programs, and legislation to decrease education employee's pensions or attack teachers' professional rights.